 Five tips to hide lapel microphone wireless underneath clothing

-Sometimes you need to hide all mics for better video output.
+Sometimes you need to hide the wireless lapel microphone set for better video output.
 Here are five methods for concealing wireless lavs beneath your actors' shirts:

 Place the lapel mic under shirt inseam